 All you need to do is pin the piece to the desired dimensions and lightly spritz the finished piece with water from a spray bottle.
 Get it damp enough to relax the fibers, but not soaking wet.
 Allow to dry and you're done.

-There are tools especially made for blocking knitting, which you may or may not find useful.
+There are tools specially made for blocking knitting, which you might or might not find useful.
 Blocking boards are made of heat-resistant materials and often have grids printed on them so you can easily measure your pieces.
 They can be pinned into and usually fold for storage.

 T-pins are often recommended for use when blocking knitting.
 They are like regular straight pins except the head is shaped like a T. They are long and easy to work with, and also rust-proof so you don't have to worry about leaving them in your knitting while it dries.

 For blocking lace and other large projects, you can purchase blocking wires, which are flexible metal wires that can help you block curves or the sides of a large project.
 The wires can be woven in and out of the project and reinforced with straight pins if necessary.